 Opiate addiction is a touchy subject for millions of Americans.
-Families and friends often don’t know what to say or how to handle the addiction of a loved one.
+Families and friends often do not know what to say or how to handle the addiction of a loved one.
 But ignoring the problem can only make it worse.

 It’s important to know that you cannot force someone into opiate treatment.
 Words alone won’t convince most people they need to get help.
-This is because the nature of opiate addiction is such that most people are so compelled to remain addicted because they fear withdrawal.
+This is because the nature of opiate addiction is such that most people are compelled to remain addicted.
+After all, they fear withdrawal.

-Coming off opiates such as oxycodone, hydrocodone or heroin is no easy feat.
+Coming off opiates such as oxycodone, hydrocodone, or heroin is no easy feat.
 Sadly, some people take years to get clean.
 Others never make it out.
-This is because opiate addiction spirals quickly, jeopardizing health, safety and freedom.
-Opiate overdose is an unfortunate threat for these people.
-Addiction’s close association with crime means that many people will end up in jail for theft, robbery, domestic violence, fraud or other offenses.
+This is because opiate addiction spirals quickly, jeopardizing health, safety, and freedom.
+Opiate overdose is an unfortunate threat to these people.
+Addiction’s close association with a crime means many people will end up in jail for theft, robbery, domestic violence, fraud, or other offenses.

 Despite these negatives, it’s never too late for someone to seek help.
 No one is ever too far gone.
 If you have a loved one who is spiraling into opiate addiction, there are some things you should know: